-As the New Year is about to begin, let’s take a moment to look at ways to make time and space in 2014 for meeting your own needs….
+As the New Year is about to begin, let’s take a moment to look at ways to make time and space for meeting your own needs….

 Giving Yourself Permission to Take Care of Your Needs